fsspec/filesystem_spec/docs/source/features.rst

     of = fsspec.open('dask://bucket/key', target_protocol='s3', target_options={'anon': True})

-As a shorthand, particularly useful where you have multiple hops, is to "chain" the URLs with the special separator ``"::"``.
-The arguments to be passed on to each of the implementations referenced are keyed by the protocol names included in the URL.
+As a shorthand, particularly useful where you have multiple hops, you can "chain" the URLs with the special separator ``"::"``.
+The arguments to be passed onto each of the implementations referenced are keyed by the protocol names included in the URL.
 Here is the equivalent to the line above:

 .. code-block:: python